roger-am/saber/Saber/README.md

 ## Initiate the project

-- Use Node 16 or grater
+- Use Node 16 or greater
 - Run Npm install